agda/agda-categories/README.md

 ### Places to find more design notes
 - [Category.Discrete](Categories/Category/Discrete.agda)
 - [Category.Monoidal](Categories/Category/Monoidal.agda)
+- (all the stuff about Mates)
+- (bicategory is defined as Enriched over (Monoidal) Cats instead of 'by hand')
+- (definition of Pseudofunctor is in Benabou style rather than 'by hand')

 ### Smaller Design decisions
 - Do not make implicit fields that can rarely be inferred (like what had been done in Category and Functor)
-- Do not use Heterogeneous equality at all
+- Do not use Heterogeneous equality at all.
+Really, never ever.
+- Minimize all use of propositional equality.
+Try to make things Setoid-enriched instead of Set-enriched.

 ## Contributing